soar-telescope/webapp_user_manual/manual/datadetail.rst

 This area is where you can trigger actions.

-Show Header
-  Will make the header visible in a searchable table.

-Calibrate Wavelength
-  It's an action that changes according the type of file that is no display.
-  For instance for a raw file will be **Reduce Raw File**.
-The drop down menu will take you to another view where you can select which comparison lamp you want to use for target extraction or wavelength calibration.
+Download
+  For download the FITS file.

 Advanced Visualization
   Takes you to another view where you can adjust the sampling limits for images.
 Or change the color map.

-Download
-  For download the FITS file.
+Calibrate Flux
+  It's an action that changes according the type of file that is on display.
+  For instance for a raw file will be **Reduce Raw File**.

 Delete
   Only possible for processed files.
 Raw files can't be deleted.